teng10/qhack23_rydberg_graph/README.md

 1. We want to implement the quantum feature map (QEK) in reference [1], where they demonstrate a competitive result in classifying graph-structured datasets compared to graph neural networks (GNN).
 2. We can implement quantum GNN for the same classification tasks.
+3. We aim to improve the accuracy of QGNN by use of CAFQA [4] to get best initialization points for QGNN.
+Since, CAFQA works on classical simulator we wish to demonstrate the symbiosis of classical computing and Quantum computing leading to improvement of QC performance.

 ## Getting started